sigh0829/check-args/README.md

 ## Design goals

-- Can be omitted in production
+- Can be omitted in production.
-- Very fast, also in development
+- Very fast, also in development.
-- Intuitive to use
+- Intuitive to use.
-- Informative error messages
+- Informative error messages.
-- Stack trace should show correct location at the top
+- Stack trace should show correct location at the top.

 ## How to use it